intro-to-nodejs/intro-to-nodejs-course/readmes/socket-io.md

 const addPlayer = ({ id, playerName, room }) => {
   if (!playerName || !room) {
     return {
-      error: new Error('Please enter a player name and room!'), };
+      error: new Error("Please enter a player name and room!"), };
   }